-This step is the most boring: try to cut the stencil as precise as possible, I tought it will be longer but it took me 15 min for this (little) board.
-It just requires
+This step is the most boring: try to cut the stencil as precisely as possible.
+I thought that I would spend more time but it took me 15 minutes for this small board.
+It requires:

 - Printed PCB layout on a paper